Cruise Ship & Maritime Medicine

 Cruise Ship & Maritime Medicine Expert Witness

+A Cruise Ship Medicine expert witness is a physician who testifies about maritime medicine topics such as disease and injury to passengers and crew.
 Admiralty (maritime) law governs disputes involving seafaring vessels, whether used for marine commerce or carriage of passengers and goods.
 Many admiralty claims involve medical issues experienced by passengers or crew, and such claims can be broadly divided into two categories.
 The first concerns cruise ship passengers and the latter involves crew members on commercial vessels.
+A carefully selected Cruise Ship or Maritime Medicine expert witness can address any relevant area.

 Cruise ship passengers, like all common carrier passengers, may suffer accidents, injuries, or acute medical and surgical conditions while traveling.
 When similar mishaps occur on land, the laws governing negligence are statutorily specified and the standards of care for medical treatment are similarly well-established.
 Disputes at sea are governed by admiralty law and adjudicated in the court of jurisdiction specified on the back of each passenger’s ticket, regardless of where the incident occurred.
 When a cruise ship passenger suffers an illness or injury, most modern cruise ships are staffed by skilled physicians and nurses who provide care compliant with accepted standards of Cruise Ship Medicine.
 Such standards parallel those on land, though differ based upon the practical reality of limited resources available at sea.
 For example, cruise ships do not have advanced diagnostic tests like CT scanners, and they lack access to specialists and surgical capabilities.
 That means that cruise ship physicians must understand shipboard resources and limitations while preparing to treat a diverse range of medical conditions that typically require complex care.
 To meet the rigors of treating patients at sea, many cruise lines staff their ships with physicians (typically Emergency Medicine doctors) who are experienced in Cruise Ship Medicine.